gbmhunter/blog/content/mathematics/geometry/rotation-matrices/index.md

 date: 2019-02-25
 description: "An introduction to rotation matrices.
 What they are, how to calculate them, and what they are useful for."
 draft: false
-lastmod: 2019-11-04
+lastmod: 2019-11-13
-tags: [ "matrix", "interpolation", "angle", "attitude", "orientation", "vector", "rotation", "rotation matrix", "dot product", "reference frame", "coordinate system", "RPY", "Euler angles", "origin", "THREE.js" ]
+tags: [ "matrix", "interpolation", "angle", "attitude", "orientation", "vector", "rotation", "rotation matrix", "dot product", "reference frame", "coordinate system", "RPY", "Euler angles", "origin", "THREE.js", "determinant", "orthogonal" ]
 title: "Rotation Matrices"
 type: "page"
 ---